60% of Americans Lose Sleep Over Finances: Here’s How To Ease Your Money Stress

 “If this is your normal way of living, it’s time to take stock and think about why,” Kay said.
 Consider working with a counselor to figure out what triggers your spending and how to get it under control, he said.
 Visit the National Foundation for Credit Counseling’s website to find a certified credit counselor near you.

 4. Set Financial Goals

 To stop worrying about your finances, it’s not enough to know where your money has been going.
 You need to give it a place to go, which means setting goals.
 Look at what must happen for you to feel like your finances are on track, Kay said.

 It might mean being debt-free, building a college fund for a child or having a certain amount in savings for retirement.
-In fact, 40 percent of Americans don't prioritize saving for retirement, according to a GOBankingRates retirement survey.
 Not having a plan can be a huge cause of money stress.